-Risk Tolerance: Volatility of principal is not permitted.
+Risk Tolerance: Volatility of principal is not permitted as defined 'by selling an individual security that would cause a realization of an accounting loss on the security.'
 Investments shall be limited to instruments maturing within one year at the time of purchase.